-Information regarding a student's disability provided by someone other than a university professional must be in writing and submitted to the Office of the Dean of Students, Disability Services.
+Information regarding a student's disability provided by someone other than a university professional must be in writing and submitted to the Office of the Dean of Students, SAS.
 Reports must be provided by a qualified professional, most often a physician, educational diagnostician, learning disability specialist, or mental health professional who is not a blood relative.
-Disability Services can offer outside referrals for diagnostic services not provided by the university.
+SAS can offer outside referrals for diagnostic services not provided by the university.
 All costs associated with diagnostic study incurred off campus, however, are borne by the student.
-Further information about documentation and verification of a disability is available on the Disability Services website.
+Further information about documentation and verification of a disability is available on the SAS website.

 When possible, students entering the university for the first time should submit information related to disability at least six weeks prior to enrollment so that reasonable accommodation can be arranged and delivered in a timely fashion.

-Having provided sufficient evidence of a disability and need for accommodation, a student may make official requests for accommodation through the Disability Services Office.
-The Director of Disability Services will consider the information (documentation) provided by the student, consult with faculty and/or other university officials as needed, and determined what constitutes reasonable accommodation(s) for the student’s disability.
+Having provided sufficient evidence of a disability and need for accommodation, a student may make official requests for accommodation through the SAS Office.
+The Director of SAS will consider the information (documentation) provided by the student, consult with faculty and/or other university officials as needed, and determined what constitutes reasonable accommodation(s) for the student’s disability.
 (See Section III for a definition of accommodation.)

 Accommodations not provided by the university include personal aids/devices and specialized transportation.